2025–26 Michigan State Spartans men's basketball team: Recruiting class

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Michigan State - ESPN Recruiting".
+ESPN.; "2025–26 Michigan State Spartans men's basketball team".
+247Sports.; "2025–26 Michigan State Spartans men's basketball team".
+On3.;

 Injuries

 On June 18, 2025, it was announced that transfer Kaleb Glenn had suffered a knee injury and would miss the upcoming season.

 Preseason

 Captains

 On September 22, 2025, prior to the team's first official practice, Tom Izzo announced that Coen Carr, Carson Cooper, Jeremy Fears Jr., and Jaxon Kohler had been named the team's captains for the season.

 Preseason Big Ten poll

 Michigan State was picked to finish in sixth place in the conference by an annual, unofficial preseason poll of basketball writers.
 No Spartan was named to the conference's preseason All-Big Ten team.

 Preseason rankings

 The Spartans were ranked 22nd in the preseason AP poll.
 MSU was ranked No. 23 in the Coaches Poll.

 Exhibition games

 The Spartans played their first exhibition game on October 23, 2025 against Bowling Green at Breslin Center.
 Coen Carr led the Spartans with 17 points and added five rebounds and five blocks.
 Jaxon Kohler notched 15 points and 10 rebounds.
 The Spartans led by nine at the half, but the Falcons tied the game at 57 halfway through the second half.
 Jeremy Fears Jr. scored 12 points and had a game-high nine assists as the Spartans pulled away for a 75–66 win.
 Tom Izzo was not happy with MSU's poor play defensively despite the win.

 In the final exhibition game played on October 28, the Spartans traveled to face No. 4-ranked UConn in Hartford.
 The Spartans fell behind early, failing to make a two-point basket until less than eight minutes were left in the half.
 They trailed 44–33 at the half.
 They fell behind by as many as 19 in the second half, but also drew to within eight with 13:17 to play.
 Jeremy Fears Jr. led the Spartans with 14 points and had six assists, but also committed six turnovers.
 Carson Cooper scored 12 while Coen Carr scored 11.
 The Spartans missed 15 free throws in the game as they lost 76–69.
 The Huskies had three players commit five or more fouls, but those players continued to play in the exhibition game.